The Streets (song)

-"The Streets" is a song by American rapper WC, released as the first single from his second studio album Ghetto Heisman (2002).
-The song features guest appearances from fellow rappers Snoop Dogg and Nate Dogg, and is produced by record producer Scott Storch, who helped write the song alongside the three rappers.
+"The Streets" is a song by American rapper WC featuring fellow West Coast hip-hop recording artists Snoop Dogg and Nate Dogg.
+It was released on July 23, 2002 through Def Jam Recordings as the lead single from his second solo studio album Ghetto Heisman.
+Production was handled by Scott Storch.
 An official remix featuring rapper Xzibit was also released.

+In the United States, the single peaked at number 81 on the Billboard Hot 100, number 43 on the Hot R&B/Hip-Hop Songs and number 20 on the Hot Rap Songs charts.
+It also made it to number 48 on the UK singles chart and number 13 on the Official Hip Hop and R&B Singles Chart in the United Kingdom.

 Music video

 The music video, directed by Chris Robinson, was shot in the Los Angeles Memorial Coliseum and features a competition called the "Ghetto Olympics".
 It opens with WC running from the police while holding a torch, which he uses to light a flame signaling the beginning of the contest.
-While WC, Snoop Dogg and Nate Dogg rap, Ghetto Olympians participate in a race involving jumping over backyard fences, as well as competitions of Crip walking, hair braiding, "pimp beauty", tattooing and Kool-Aid making.
+While WC, Snoop Dogg and Nate Dogg perform, Ghetto Olympians participate in a race involving jumping over backyard fences, as well as competitions of crip walking, hair braiding, "pimp beauty", tattooing and Kool-Aid making.
 WC rolls a pair of dice in the finals.